vvvv/AppWithPluginsDemo/README.md

   - Reduced startup time during plugin development (vvvv pre-compiles packages by default)
   - External plugin development can easily be achieved by publishing the core packages on a nuget feed
   - External and in-house plugin development use the same workflow (package references)
-- The main application: `MyApp.vl` references `MyApp.Host`.
+- The main application: `DemoApp.vl` references `DemoApp.Host`.
 This is what is being exported to deploy the app.
 - A separate document for developing plugins: `PluginDev.vl`.
 The same as above but: Also references any plugin .vl documents directly to work on them.
-This file is a development file only, ie. not intended to use for exporting `MyApp`.
+This file is a development file only, ie. not intended to use for exporting `DemoApp`.
-- The host package `MyApp.Host` must not be referenced by plugins.
+- The host package `DemoApp.Host` must not be referenced by plugins.
 In this example it will show a combo box to select the plugin which should run.
-- Plugin interfaces are contained in `MyApp.Plugin.Layer`, `MyApp.Plugin.TexFX`, `MyApp.Plugin.Audio`
+- Plugin interfaces are contained in `DemoApp.PluginInterface.Layer`, `DemoApp.PluginInterface.TexFX`, `DemoApp.PluginInterface.Audio`

 The `\plugins` folder with example plugins:
 - `pluginA`, `pluginB` contain Skia Layer plugins